BoltzExchange/boltz-backend/README.md

 This is the source of the official Boltz Backend powering swaps at [boltz.exchange](https://boltz.exchange/).
 It enables **non-custodial** swaps between different Bitcoin layers.
 Boltz Backend exposes a RESTful HTTP API that can be used to query information like supported pairs as well as to create and monitor swaps.

+## Integrating Boltz?

+**Don't integrate the API directly.** Use an official SDK or client library.
+They handle the cryptography, the swap state machine, and fund-recovery edge cases for you.
+See **[Clients, SDKs & Libraries](https://api.docs.boltz.exchange/libraries.html)**.

 ## Documentation

 API documentation can be found [here](https://docs.boltz.exchange/v/api).